 ⇦ Back

-Structured Query Language (SQL) - pronounced “es cue el”, not “sequel” - is a programming language used to manage data in a database.
+Structured Query Language (SQL - pronounced either “es cue el” or “sequel”) is a programming language used to manage data that is stored in a database.
+It is not a program itself but it is used in many programs, especially relational database management systems (RDBMSs).

 1 SQLite

-SQL is not a programme itself but it is used in many programmes, one of the most accessible of which is SQLite1.
-This is a database engine - software that allows users to change the data in a database - that uses the SQL language2.
-It stores the database in a single file on your local machine and can be run offline from your terminal, which makes it very simple for small projects and for beginners.
+SQLite is a database engine (it allows users to change the data in a database) that uses the SQL language (or rather its particular dialect of the language).
+It is not itself a program but rather a library – software that is embedded into a fully-fledged program.
+The database being interacted with gets stored in a single file on your local machine and SQLite can be run, offline, from your terminal.
+This makes it very simple for small projects and for beginners.

 Install SQLite from the terminal with: